celestiaorg/docs/docs/nodes/mocha-testnet.md

 ## gRPC endpoints

-The gRPC endpoint is to allow users to interact with a Celestia node using gRPC, a modern open-source and high-performance RPC framework.
+The gRPC endpoint is to allow users to interact with a celestia-node using gRPC, a modern open-source and high-performance RPC framework.
 The default port is 9090.
 In the Cosmos SDK, gRPC is used to define state queries and broadcast transactions.